1egoman/biome/README.md

 ```

 ## FAQ
-- **Is there an easy way to tell which environment I'm in within a shell created by biome use?**
+- **Is there an easy way to tell which environment I'm in within a shell created by biome?**
 Biome sets a few additional environment variables (see them with `env | grep BIOME`), one of
 them being `BIOME_PROJECT`.
 This contains the name of the current project that has been loaded from
 the environment.